 In the same way as the 7-string instrument, it’s tonal characteristics can be modified in real-time as part of the performance.

-There are in fact two dual-wavetables here, both mixed into a single stream; this mix is not static but also morphed between.
+There are in fact two dual-wavetables here, both mixed into a single stream; this mix need not be static but can also be morphed between using a LFO wavetable [lower centre].

-The morphing cycle within the dual-wavetables and the cycle between the two dual-wavetables, is unsynchronised, so that for as long as the note lasts there is a subtly non-repeating output.
+The morphing cycle within the dual-wavetables and the cycle between the two dual-wavetables, is not synchronised, so for as long as the note lasts there is a subtly non-repeating output.

 : QUADRAPHONIC SURROUND-SOUND MIXER & SPATIALISER